Financial Aid and Billing for Study Away

 • Allow 7 to 10 business days for processing.

-Students who decide to attend an off-campus study program not approved by the OCS Board are not eligible for aid through Grinnell College.
+Students who decide to attend a program not approved by the Institute for Global Engagement are not eligible for aid through Grinnell College.
 Grinnell cannot be responsible for notifying lenders that students have enrolled elsewhere.

 We use cookies to enable essential services and functionality on our site, enhance your user experience, provide better service through personalized content, collect data on how visitors interact with our site, and enable advertising services.